 The current members of the Audit and Finance Committee are Gary L. Convis, William G. Ferko, William L. Healey, and Robert Sroka (Chairman).
 Each member of the Audit and Finance Committee satisfies the additional requirements of the SEC and Nasdaq for audit committee membership, including the heightened independence requirements and the financial literacy requirements.
 The Board of Directors has also determined that Gary L. Convis, William G. Ferko, William L. Healey, and Robert Sroka each qualify as an "audit committee financial expert" as defined by SEC rules.
-During 2021, the Audit and Finance Committee met six times.
+During 2022, the Audit and Finance Committee met five times.
 The Audit and Finance Committee is responsible for the appointment of independent auditors, discussing the scope of the auditor's examination, reviewing financial statements and consulting with the independent auditors on the adequacy of internal controls.
-The Audit and Finance Committee are more fully described below under the heading Audit and Finance Committee Report.
-The Audit and Finance Committee reviews and reassesses the adequacy of the Audit and Finance Committee Committee reviews and reassesses the adequacy of the Audit and Finance Committee Committee Committee reviews and reassesses the adequacy of the Audit and Finance Committee Charter on an annual basis.
+The Audit and Finance Committee also provides oversight with regard to the Company's debt and credit arrangements, acquisitions, divestitures and proposals for changes in the Company's capitalization and financing strategies.
+The functions of the Audit and Finance Committee are more fully described below under the heading Audit and Finance Committee Report.
+The Audit and Finance Committee operates pursuant to a formal written charter that sets out the committee's duties and responsibilities.
+The Audit and Finance Committee reviews and reassesses the adequacy of the Audit and Finance Committee Charter on an annual basis.
 The Audit and Finance Committee Charter is available on the Company's website at www.sypris.com.